jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Huge Water Elemental.md

 RacialMods:
 Languages: Aquan
 SQ:
+SpecialAbilities:
+  Drench (Ex): >
-SpecialAbilities: Drench (Ex) The elemental's touch puts out nonmagical flames of Large size or smaller.
+    The elemental's touch puts out nonmagical flames of Large size or smaller.
 The creature can dispel magical fire it touches as dispel magic (caster level equals elemental's HD).
+  Vortex (Su): >
-Vortex (Su) A water elemental can create a whirlpool as a standard action, at will.
+    A water elemental can create a whirlpool as a standard action, at will.
 This ability functions identically to the whirlwind special attack (see page 306), but can only form underwater and cannot leave the water.
+  Water Mastery (Ex): >
-Water Mastery (Ex) A water elemental gains a +1 bonus on attack and damage rolls if both it and its opponent are touching water.
+    A water elemental gains a +1 bonus on attack and damage rolls if both it and its opponent are touching water.
 If the opponent or the elemental is touching the ground, the elemental takes a -4 penalty on attack and damage rolls.
 These modifiers apply to bull rush and overrun maneuvers, whether the elemental is initiating or resisting these kinds of attacks.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: